 Cyber citizens spent an aggregate 41.1 million minutes on Facebook — 9.9 percent of their search-time.
 That beat the 39.8 million minutes, or 9.6 percent, on all of Google’s sites.

-It was a major catalyst for Google to create Google+, which ultimately failed and was discontinued.
+It was a major catalyst for Google to create Google+, which ultimately failed.
 It’s noteworthy because Google, of course, is the leading search engine and has Google News, Gmail and most-importantly, YouTube.

 Regarding Facebook, it would appear there are questions to consider:

 - What should businesses do in marketing on Facebook?